Resources For Children And Families

 If you're concerned about your child's mental health, talk to their school counselor or pediatrician and get connected to teen resources and support.

-Parents can also connect with Maryland Coalition of Families for behavioral health and other parenting concerns.
+Parents can also connect with the Maryland Coalition of Families for behavioral health and other parenting concerns.
 They support families and children with training, support groups, peer support and navigation services.

 MCF provides parenting workshops for families and virtual and in-person support groups.